Counselors in Training (CIT):

 2. All applicants must have a current First Aid and CPR certificate before they arrive at camp.

 Prospective CIT participants need to complete an application.
-Applicants under the age of 18 also need parental approval.
-Due to the large number of CIT applicants, application does not guarantee acceptance.
+Remember that being a Camper or CILT does not guarantee acceptance.
 Once your file is complete and has been reviewed you will be contacted by email to schedule an interview.
 Applicants, not their parents, should handle all aspects of the application process.

 GENERAL CIT RESPONSIBILITIES: